The final exam on the pathway to RACGP fellowship is the Clinical Competency Exam (CCE)

 When formulating your differential diagnoses, think of both the most likely diagnosis but also consider those conditions that you don’t want to miss.
 Murtagh’s diagnostic strategy can be useful here:

-Start by telling the examiner or the patient (depending on the type of station), the most likely diagnosis and your reasoning and then outline the next most likely diagnoses.
+If you are asked to explain your differentials, start by telling the examiner or the patient (depending on the type of case), the most likely diagnosis and your reasoning and then outline the next most likely diagnoses.
 You can then finish by explaining that there are some less likely differential diagnoses which still need to be considered because they are serious.
-Ensure that you remember to explain your differential diagnoses to the patient if you are asked to do this in the station.

-Your investigation list should be rational and specifically tailored to your differentials.
+Your investigation list should be rational and specifically tailored to your differentials in the context of the case provided.
 You should always have clear reasons for why you are ordering a test.
-The patient in the CCE (or the examiner in the case-based discussions) may even ask you why you are ordering a specific test, so be prepared to explain your rationale.
+The patient in the CCE (or the examiner in the case discussions) may even ask you why you are ordering a specific test, so be prepared to explain your rationale.

 Management

-When it comes to management, the first step is to give the patient a clear, plain language explanation of the problem.
+When it comes to management in a clinical encounter, the first step is to give the patient a clear, plain language explanation of the problem.
 Always make sure you check the patient’s ideas and understanding of the problem.
 Then outline your management plan.

 Your short-term management can include pharmacological and non-pharmacological measures.
 It may include referrals, and you may also need to consider public health issues (e.g. mandatory reporting of certain infections) or medicolegal issues (e.g. fitness to drive).
 If you do refer to allied health or another specialist, be very clear about the reason for the referral and the level of urgency; just saying ‘referral’ is not enough to be awarded marks.